Hege Riise set to become England Women interim boss after Phil Neville exit

 Hege Riise is set to become England Women interim manager after Phil Neville left the role to join David Beckham's Inter Miami, and her appointment will be announced in the next 24-48 hours.

-Riise, 51, had been working as a coach within the successful USA women's national team set-up and enjoyed an impressive playing career, knocking up 188 caps for Norway, the most in the country's history for both men and women.
+Riise, 51, has previously worked as assistant manager of the successful USA women's national team and enjoyed an impressive playing career, knocking up 188 caps for Norway, the most in the country's history for both men and women.

 She won Olympic gold with Norway at the 2000 Olympics - as well as the 1995 World Cup and 1993 European Championships - and will take charge of the Lionesses until Sarina Wiegman, current boss of the Netherlands, comes in to take the job on a full-time basis in September.